MorganKryze/ConsoleAppVisuals/README.md

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.
 To do so, follow the steps described in the [CONTRIBUTING](CONTRIBUTING.md) file.

+We are always open for feedback and discussions.
+If you are using our library and want to share your use case, or if you have any suggestions for improvement, please feel free to [open an issue](https://github.com/MorganKryze/ConsoleAppVisuals/issues) or [open a discussion](https://github.com/MorganKryze/ConsoleAppVisuals/discussions) on our GitHub repository.
+Your input helps us understand possible use cases and make necessary improvements.

+Do not hesitate to star and share the project if you like it!

 ## License

 Distributed under the GNU GPL v3.0 License.
 See [`LICENSE`](https://github.com/MorganKryze/ConsoleAppVisuals/blob/main/LICENSE) for more information.